htcondor/htcondor/docs/version-history/development-release-series-89.rst

    being parsed as just ``foo`` and causing unexpected results.
    :ticket:`7607`

+-  API change in the Python bindings.
+The :class:`classad.ExprTree` constructor now accepts an exprTree or a string.
+   :ticket:`7654`

 -  API change in the Python bindings: we deprecated ``Schedd.negotiate()``.
    :ticket:`7524`